-This 15-minute Mandu-guk uses store-bought frozen dumplings, sliced rice cakes, and a light savory broth for the quickest Korean dumpling soup.
-Cozy, comforting, and perfect when you need a fast Korean meal.
+This 15-minute mandu-guk uses frozen dumplings and a light, savory broth for the quickest Korean dumpling soup at home.
+Cozy, comforting, and perfect for busy nights.

 A warm bowl of Mandu-guk (Korean dumpling soup) topped with green onions and served with kimchi